chrfrantz/NetLogo-Extension-DBSCAN/README.md

 * For NetLogo version 6, run `mvn clean package -f pom-v6.xml`

-* For NetLogo version 6.1, run `mvn clean package -f pom-v6.1.xml`
+* For NetLogo version 6.1 and higher, run `mvn clean package -f pom-v6.1.xml`

 In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn package`) which contains the underlying DBSCAN algorithm.
 Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 2).
-Note that all builds have been tested using Oracle's JDK 1.8.
+Note that all builds have been primarily tested using Oracle's JDK 1.8.

 ## Bugs and requests